rust-lang/rust/docs/dev/debugging.md

 ## Debug TypeScript VSCode extension

-- `Run Extension` - runs the extension with the globally installed `rust-analyzer` binary.
+- `Run Installed Extension` - runs the extension with the globally installed `rust-analyzer` binary.
-- `Run Extension (Dev Server)` - runs extension with the locally built LSP server (`target/debug/rust-analyzer`).
+- `Run Extension (Debug Build)` - runs extension with the locally built LSP server (`target/debug/rust-analyzer`).

 TypeScript debugging is configured to watch your source edits and recompile.
 To apply changes to an already running debug process, press <kbd>Ctrl+Shift+P</kbd> and run the following command in your `[Extension Development Host]`